Lokestrom/documentationForCPP/CONTRIBUTING.md

 1:the time complexity of the function
 }
 ```
-This explanation may be somewhat confusing, but if you take a look at the ".txt" files, it should clarify things.
+This explanation may be somewhat confusing, but if you take a look at the other ".txt" files, it should clarify things.